dnsimple/dnsimple-support/content/articles/reasons-hosting-dns.markdown

 DNSimple provides a clean, easy-to-use web interface and API for domain registration and management.
 We simplify domain and DNS management.

-We focus on DNS and domains so we can constantly improve.
-Improvements in our API allow automated domain registration and transfers.
-Improvements to our web interface make it just plain better.
+We focus on DNS and domains so we can constantly grow.
+We do everything from improving to our API to allow automated domain registration and transfers, to enhancing our web interface to make it easier to use.

-We believe that our small size is actually a powerful reason for using DNSimple.
-When you email support@dnsimple you know you're getting support from someone who cares about you and your DNS.
-We will bend over backwards to resolve any DNS issues and will always be honest and forthcoming about what our service can and cannot do.
+Our small size is an asset.
+When you email support@dnsimple, you get support from experts who care about you and your DNS.
+We _make every effort_ to resolve DNS issues.
+And we're always honest about what our service can and can't do.